 The best practice advice here is to try to keep response speeds within 24 hours of having received a review.
 We will elaborate on best practices for reviews in the steps to follow.

 Step 8 – Monitor Reports and Dispute Non-Leads

 This step is very important.
-Google considers a lead anyone that calls/text messages/ fills on form during your business hours.
+Google considers a lead anyone who calls/text messages/ fills in a form during your business hours.
 Within calls, Google considers a lead any call lasting more than 30 seconds.

 Your firm can monitor the LSA reports and expect to see the following: